a-oxide/GTA5-Lua/README.md

 ## GTA5-Lua
-This Lua script is NOT to be used online.
-Only use this script unless you are sure you know what you are doing.
-This is not being actively maintained is not guaranteed to function.
+This Lua script is deprecated.
+I have replaced it with an actively maintained script which I do not control.
+Use at your own risk.